metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If there is more than one work at the bottom level, then _cwp_work_0 and _cwp_workid_0 will have multiple entries.
 However, only the first workId is used to find a parent work.
 This should be OK in 99% of cases, since the existence of multiple works at the bottom level is because they are not broken into separate tracks on the recording and thus they are children of a common parent.
 If there is more than one "parent" work of a lower level work, the plugin CURERENTLY uses the one with the longest name, on the grounds that the longest-named is likely to be the lowest level (but not necessarily); this is scheduled for improvement.

 As well as variables derived from MB's work structure, some variables are produced which are derived from the track title.
 Typically titles may be in the format "Work: Movement".
-The plugin will sttempt to extract the work and movement into:
+The plugin will attempt to extract the work and movement into:
 - _cwp_title_work, and
 - _cwp_title_movement
-This process can be a bit hit and miss.
-The variables will only be produced if there is a parent work.
+This process can be a bit hit and miss as we are dependent on the naming convention of the title.
+- _cwp_title_work_level is used to indicate at what level in the main structure the _cwp_title_work will be applied.
+Normally this is level 1.

 In addition to these generic variables some custom variables are produced, particularly for Muso users, but which may be of value to others:
 - _cwp_part : The movement name derived from the MB work names - to populate Muso's Title field.
 - _cwp_groupheading : For multi-level works, this is intended to be imported to Muso's Group Header field.
 For two or more levels, the sub-header for Muso will be the text after a double colon.
 - _cwp_extended_part : = _cwp_part with additional movement information from the title - given in {}.
 - _cwp_extended_groupheading : = _cwp_part with additional work information from the title - given in {}.
 The latter two variables can be useful where the "canonical" work names in MB are in the original language and the titles are in English (say).
 The user can choose which set of variables they prefer (different tagger scripts supplied).
+Various heuristics are used to try and add (and only add) meaningful additional information, but oddities may occur which require manual editing.

 One artist tag is set in this section:
 - _cwp_arranger : This is for "instrument arrangers", where Picard does not currently write them to the Arranger tag (despite style guidance saying to use specific instrument types instead of generic arranger).
 This might become unnecessary if Picard is fixed.